 1984 Local Studies Section moved into part of Braemar after it was vacated by Prospect County Council.
 [Retained use of a large section of the library’s compactus under Springwood library.]

-1989, August Helen Halliwell was formally appointed to the position of Local Studies Assistant.
-At the time of Helen’s appointment the Director of Corporate Services expressed the opinion that “the local studies service rendered by the library is perceived by the community to be a very important Council service”.
-Over the next five years Helen’s duties included accessioning and indexing, typing and filing, assisting the public in using the LSC, researching and answering inquiries and speaking to community groups.
+1989, Director of Corporate Services expressed the opinion that “the local studies service rendered by the library is perceived by the community to be a very important Council service”.

-2002 John Merriman commenced as job share Local Studies Librarian in June, working two days a week.
+2002 Job share Local Studies Librarian appointed in June, working two days a week.

-2004 Circulation desk duties were introduced with John Low working at Katoomba branch one day a week and John Merriman working at Springwood branch, effectively reducing the position to a part time one.
+2004 Circulation desk duties were introduced at branches two days a week, effectively reducing the position to a part time one.

 2006 The position became full job share